Regret Minimization

 You can’t do everything

 Regret minimization is a framework that biases toward doing things.
 (Most of our life regrets are regrets of omission, not commission.)
-Many experiences in life have limited downside, but high upside, so regret minimization says we should try all the things!
+Many experiences in life have limited downside, but high potential upside, so regret minimization says we should try all the things!
 Do all of X, Y, and Z!
 Get all of the graduate degrees!
 After all, we might regret not doing Y.

 As emotional beings, we don’t have an unlimited emotional budget for trying new things.